GianlucaGuarini/jquery.html5loader/README.md

 # KNOWN ISSUES
 - Internet Explorer 9 and 10 do not return any value using the method <code>canPlayType</code> on a video or audio element ( http://modernizr.com/docs/#audio ).
 For these browsers we don't preload any HTML5 media format
-- on mobile devices and on the iPad the preload of any video or audio element is skipped because those devices can't preload those elements since a user interacts with them
+- on mobile devices and on the iPad the preloading of any video or audio element is skipped because those devices can't preload those elements since a user interacts with them

 # TODO LIST
 - create a nodejs script that is able to read files in a folder exporting the JSON file needed to preload them